-This year in one week we travelled up and down the east coast, experiencing drastically different temperatures in a very short amount of time.
-Unfortunately by the end of the next week my daughter’s body had experienced all it could.
+This year in one week we traveled up and down the east coast, experiencing drastically different temperatures in a very short amount of time.
+Unfortunately by the end of the next week, my daughter’s body had experienced all it could.

 6. Drink plenty of fluids.

 Water is the source of life!
 If you have a child with Sickle Cell Disorder, water helps keep the blood from sickling and sticking together.
 DON’T EVER LET YOUR CHILD GET DEHYDRATED!
 Staying hydrated helps prevent sickle-cell symptoms.

 When it is too hot or too cold, it is hard for a person living with sickle cell’s body to adapt to these temperatures well.
 Moderate temperatures are more manageable.

 8. Don’t take any health issues for granted.

 Fact: My daughter has Sickle Cell Anemia.
 She experienced her first pain crisis this week.
 Prior to Wednesday my knowledge of a pain crisis was limited, I had read about it, seen videos, but I had never experienced it first hand.

 On Wednesday after being in the cold for about 30 minutes my daughter told us that she was hurting.
 Within an hour the pain had escalated from tearful cries.
 The pain they hindered her from being able to walk.
 Immediately, we began rehydrating her with water.
 She drank a cup of water every hour or two.
 We check her extremities and monitored her symptoms.
 We gave her ibuprofen to help ease her pain as directed by her doctor.
 We called her doctors and kept them informed about her and her body.